emuskardin/jAlergia/README.md

 the initial output.

-## Cite AALpy and Research Contact
+## Cite jAlergia and Research Contact

 jAlergia is a twin implementation of [AALpy's Alergia implementation](https://github.com/DES-Lab/AALpy/blob/master/aalpy/learning_algs/stochastic_passive/Alergia.py), and it is maintained as a part of the please cite: